JMJAJ/JMJAJ/README.md

   - Exploring **Cybersecurity** and enhancing my skills in **reverse engineering**.

 - 📫 **How to Reach Me**:
-  - Feel free to drop a message here on GitHub, or reach out via email!
+  - Feel free to drop a message here on GitHub!

 ---
 <div align="center">